CC-Wolke7/chat-like-microservice/README.md

 As the name implies, a message broker is required in order to support horizontal scaling.
 Currently, [Redis](https://redis.io/) is the only support backbone.
 Configure it via `CHAT_REDIS_HOST` and `CHAT_REDIS_PORT`.
 Additionally, each deployed instance should have a unique `CHAT_REDIS_CLIENT_ID` which follows the UUIDv4 standard.

 To provision Redis on Goolge Cloud, go to Memorystore > Redis > Create Instance and configure a v5 instance.
+Note its instance ID and connect it with an authorized VPC network (e.g. project default).
+Then, [create a serverless VPC access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access#creating_a_connector) in the same region pointing to this authorized VPC network.
+Note the name of the connector.
+Finally, configure your Cloud Run instance to route requests to private IPs through this VPC connector.